Oral Cancer Screenings

 When it comes to oral cancer, the facts are sobering.
 According to the Oral Cancer Foundation, thousands of new diagnoses are made each year, and thousands more will die from it.
 In fact, oral cancer claims roughly one life every hour, putting it ahead of cervical cancer, skin cancer, and many other very serious conditions.
 Why is oral cancer so deadly?
 Not because it’s difficult to diagnose, but because so many cases aren’t discovered until the cancer is already well-developed.

 All of this explains why oral cancer screenings are an essential part of the care we provide at Distinctive Dentistry.
 If one of our patients is struggling with this very serious health issue, we want to diagnosis it as early as possible.
 If oral cancer is discovered at an early stage of development, then patients have an increased likelihood of recovering.
 And with the advanced tools available to dentists today, it’s never been easier to make an early diagnosis.

-The next time you come to Distinctive Dentistry for your next checkup, Dr. Bickford or Dr. Shirley will complete a thorough oral cancer screening as part of your visit.
+The next time you come to Distinctive Dentistry for your next checkup, Dr. Shirley, Dr. Cannon or Dr. Bickford will complete a thorough oral cancer screening as part of your visit.
 What are we looking for?
 Anything that resembles a flat, painless sore that’s white or red.
 Other signs of oral cancer can include:

 - A bleeding sore that doesn’t heal easily

 - A change in the color of your oral tissues

 - A rough or crusty spot, or a small eroded area

 - Any area where you may be experiencing pain, tenderness or numbness